26 April, 2021

 |More than 18 months, but not more than 24 months||£4,215||£4,345|

-The second column above represents a 20% uplift on damages if it is considered that there are exceptional circumstances.
+The second column above represents the amount if there are "minor" psychological injurys suffered at the same time as the whiplash.
+There is also the ability to add up to 20% uplift on damages if it is considered that there are exceptional circumstances.
 The Claimant can advise at the outset or to the medical expert if they consider there are exceptional circumstances.
 If identified this will be included in the medical report.

 The insurer can make an offer up to 20% higher or challenge this.